cyberark/conjur-spring-boot-sdk/README.md

 ## Using the Conjur Spring Boot Plugin

 Applications have two alternative methods for using the plugin.
-The first method is based on a standard Spring Boot @Value annotation and an optional conjur.priperties file that enables the mapping of secret names.
+The first method is based on a standard Spring Boot @Value annotation and an optional conjur.properties file that enables the mapping of secret names.
 The second method is based on @ConjurValue and @ConjurValues, which are Conjur native annotations that enable individual and bulk secret retrieval.

 Option 1. `@ConjurPropertySource` annotation: Provides a convenient and declarative mechanism for adding a Conjur vault-based `PropertySource` to Spring’s `Environment`.
 Conjur managed secrets can be feched using a standard @Value annotation.
 By adding an optional file with the name `conjur.properties` in a Spring Boot classloader discoverable location `(<a path>/resources/)`, you can map the names of secrets as specified in the application code to the names stored in the Conjur Vault.
 Make sure to use `@ConjurPropertySource`in conjunction with @Configuration classes.